 3) Learning Program Analytics

-These seek to understand how overall learning programs—typically encompasses many learners and many learning experiences—are performing and answer questions about learning’s strategic impact on the business.
+These seek to understand how overall learning programs—typically encompassing many learners and many learning experiences—are performing and answer questions about learning’s strategic impact on the business.

 4) Business Performance

-As we conducted our research, we found a few reports that didn’t fit into any of our original learning analytics categories.
+As we conducted our research, we found a few reports that didn’t fit into any original learning analytics categories.
 That’s because these reports didn’t actually contain learning analytics.
-Rather, these turned out to be instances of non-learning analytics being mixed in with learning analytics.
+Instead, these were instances of non-learning analytics being mixed in with learning analytics.

 As a result, we classified these reports under the dimension “KPI-Related Items” and placed them in a new category called “Business Performance” (see the following example).